 Coca Cola is the most famous soft drink in existence and has penetrated almost every corner of the globe.
-What many do not know is that Coca Cola started as the unintended consequence when someone was attempting to invent a headache cure.
+Many do not know that Coca-Cola started as an unintended consequence when someone was attempting to invent a headache cure.

-Though Pemberton sold the product at the soda fountain attached to his drug store.
-He made claims that coca cola would cure a variety of diseases, a dubious proposition at best.
+Though Pemberton sold the product at the soda fountain attached to his drugstore.
+He made claims that coca cola would cure a variety of diseases, a dubious proposition.
 His claims were buttressed by the belief at the time that carbonated water was good for health.

 A man named Asa Candler, through means that could be considered dodgy, took control of the product shortly after Pemberton’s sudden death two years after the drink was first created.
 His total investment outlay was just $2,300.

 The lesson learned?
 The obvious assumption is that accidents are failures.
 Look beyond the obvious and pivot your idea.
-Its the unnatural next step when an accident that presents a new opportunity.
+It is the unnatural next step when an accident presents a new opportunity.